grandukekj/visatermin/README.md

         Wait for 4 hours and return to 1

 Currently, the program can check for an open slot once at a time.
+Also, some of the personal information are set to my needs (nationality, family member, visa type, and number of applicants).

 ## Yet to be implemented:
-* Build a scheduled loop: checks for an opening every 4 hours (or at a specified time)
+* Build a scheduler: checks for an opening every 4 hours (or at a specified time) - crontab
-* Terminate the loop when an appointment is made
+* Terminate the scheduler when an appointment is found - crontab
+* Let users choose from a list for some of the personal information (nationality, family member, visa type, and number of applicants) - inquirer
+* Add exception/error for inappropriate user input of personal information